Equinamity-A Revolution in Horse and Rider Training

 horseshoeing-clip problems-defective clips spain_sweden

-The clip on the Spanish hoof is too large and exposed, as is the rim of the shoe towards the heel, which risks interference.
+Left photo-the clip on the Spanish hoof is too large and exposed, as is the rim of the shoe towards the heel, which risks interference.

-The clip on the Swedish horse has a poor shape and has been poorly prepared.
+Right photo-the clip on the Swedish horse has a poor shape and has been poorly prepared.
 When the clip was raised, the branch of the shoe beneath it was distorted creating an uneven bearing surface.
 This obviously unbalances the horse.
 The heel of the shoe has been thickened.
 This has been done to compensate for the fact that the toe of the hoof has not been properly trimmed by the farrier/blacksmith.
 As can be seen, the toe is far too long and hangs over the toe of the shoe.
 This has created a too low angle of hoof which the thickened heel tried to correct.

-Mismatched toe and shoe-imbalance/slippage
+Mismatched toe and shoe-risks imbalance/slippage

 Spain Australia